 Where uncertainties exist, a cautious approach has been applied, allowing the worst-case scenario for potential impacts to be identified.
 Where limitation and uncertainties exist, assumptions have been made and applied during the assessment process.
-These have been clearly described in the baseline section.
+These have been clearly described in the baseline section as shown in Table 7.